tarquin-the-brave/blog/content/posts/generating-config-reference-rust-cli.md

 This is all looking quite good.
 As config grows in complexity it looks like this format will naturally extend and be navigable and readable.

-The `schemars::Schema` trait seems to generate a god JSON Schema, and once you have your JSON Schema you can make your choice of JSON Schema -> HTML renderer.
+The `schemars::Schema` trait seems to generate a good JSON Schema, and once you have your JSON Schema you can make your choice of JSON Schema -> HTML renderer.

 What could be a problem with this approach is generating that Schema.
 In this